phra/PEzor/README.md

   -sleep=N                  Sleeps for N seconds before unpacking the shellcode -format=FORMAT            Outputs result in specified FORMAT (exe, dll, reflective-dll, service-exe, service-dll, dotnet, dotnet-createsection, dotnet-pinvoke)
-  -fluctuate=PROTECTION     Fluctuate memory region to PROTECTION (RW or NA) by hooking Sleep() [donut args...]
+  -fluctuate=PROTECTION     Fluctuate memory region to PROTECTION (RW or NA) by hooking Sleep() -xorkey=KEY               Encrypt payload with a simple multibyte XOR, it retrieves the key at runtime by using GetComputerNameExA(ComputerNameDnsFullyQualified)
+  [donut args...]
 After the executable to pack, you can pass additional Donut args, such as -z 2

 EXAMPLES